cloudfour/guides/git/README.md

 ```
 git fetch origin
-git rebase -i origin/master
+git rebase -i origin/main
 ```

 ### Force-Pushing

-This allows GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to master.
+This allows GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to `main`.
 It also makes it possible to find the pull request that brought in your changes.

 ```